Skip to main content

 4 mentions Positive Neutral Negative

 Players note that while the game offers a variety of activities like farming, weapon-modding, and cooking, these elements often feel like mere meters for increasing options rather than providing meaningful depth.
-The grinding aspect is particularly criticized for being repetitive, especially in farming, which primarily serves to gather resources for selling rather than enhancing gameplay.
-Overall, expectations for a rich JRPG experience combined with farming mechanics akin to Stardew Valley or Harvest Moon may lead to disappointment.
+The grinding aspect is particularly criticized for being repetitive, as farming primarily serves to gather resources for selling rather than enhancing gameplay.
+Overall, those expecting a rich JRPG experience intertwined with farming mechanics may find the grinding aspect disappointing.

 • “However, skills (farming, weapon buffing, cooking, etc.) are simply meters increasing the number of options to do the same thing.”